awsdocs/aws-cdk-guide/v2/best-practices.md

 Environment variable lookups inside constructs and stacks are a common anti\-pattern\.
 Both constructs and stacks should accept a properties object to allow for full configurability completely in code\.
 Doing otherwise introduces a dependency on the machine that the code will run on, which creates yet more configuration information that you have to track and manage\.

 In general, environment variable lookups should be limited to the top level of an AWS CDK app\.
 They should also be used to pass in information that's needed for running in a development environment\.
-For more information, see [Environments](environments.md)\.
+For more information, see [Environments for the AWS CDK](environments.md)\.

 ### Unit test your infrastructure<a name="best-practices-constructs-test"></a>